What is a Documentary-Style Wedding Photographer?

 What my background actually means for your wedding day

 I went to college for documentary filmmaking and photojournalism.
-Not commercial photography, not portrait work.
-The entire discipline is built around one principle: you don’t direct what’s in front of you.
-You read a room, anticipate what’s about to happen, and get into position before it does.
-That instinct was trained a long time before I ever shot a wedding.
+Not commercial photography.
+Not portrait work.
+The entire discipline is built around one idea: you don't direct what's happening in front of you.
+You learn to pay attention.
+You anticipate moments before they happen and put yourself in the right place to capture them.

 A Documentary-style wedding photographer is exactly what I’m looking for!
 How do I book you?